FOR IMMEDIATE RELEASE

 A laptop and required software are supplied to each student which they keep upon the successful completion of their training program.
 During the practicum portion, each participant works for an organization under the supervision of Virtual eAdmin.
 Once their practicum is complete, participants have the option to continue working for Virtual eAdmin or independently.
 Whatever they decide, mentorship is provided for up to one year from the start of the program to solidify their new-found skills.

-Sharon Marshall, founder and President of Cree8iv Collaboration, Inc., has a vision of training and hiring Indigenous women from across the country to join the Virtual eAdmin team, Sharon’s sole proprietorship, creating an Indigenous temp agency operating under the Cree8iv umbrella.
+Sharon Marshall, founder and President of Cree8iv Collaboration, Inc., and DEVA Training & Staffing Solutions has a vision of training and hiring Indigenous women from across the country to join the Virtual eAdmin team, Sharon’s sole proprietorship, creating an Indigenous temp agency operating under the Cree8iv umbrella.
 With her 30+ years’ experience in office administration and 14+ years’ experience working remotely for individuals and organizations, Sharon has dedicated her life to empowering Indigenous women to find their voice.
 Sharon hopes that training in digital literacy and virtual support skills will also help Indigenous women to create economy in their communities, especially those living in remote communities with high unemployment.